W. Matthew Gillispie, CCC-SLP

 - American Indian

 Dr. Gillispie's clinical and research interests include the assessment and intervention of preschool and school-age children with speech, language and literacy disorders.
 He is also interested in assessment and intervention considerations when working with Native American children.
-Dr. Gillispie is the project director for Culturally Responsive Early Literacy Instruction: American Indian/Alaskan Native (CRELI: AI/AN), a personnel preparation grant funded by the U.S. Department of Education Office of Special Education Programs.
-The grant recruits and supports graduate-level scholars interested in working with Native American communities.
-The grant staff and scholars partner with Prairie Band Potawatomi Nation Early Childhood Center and the Little Nations Academic Center at Haskell Indian Nations University.
+From 2013 to 2020, Dr. Gillispie was the project director for Culturally Responsive Early Literacy Instruction: American Indian/Alaskan Native (CRELI: AI/AN), a personnel preparation grant funded by the U.S. Department of Education Office of Special Education Programs.

 Dr. Gillispie spends most of his work day providing clinical education to undergraduate and first-year graduate students enrolled in clinical practicum (SPLH 672, 862, 864).
 It's an opportunity for him to share his clinical expertise and passion with future speech-language pathologists.
-Dr. Gillispie is also project director for a personnel preparation grant funded by the U.S. Department of Education: Office of Special Education Programs.
-Culturally Responsive Early Literacy Instruction: American Indian/Alaska Native is a 6-year grant (2014-2019) supporting speech-language pathology graduate students interested in working with Native American communities.
+Dr. Gillispie was project director for a personnel preparation grant funded by the U.S. Department of Education: Office of Special Education Programs.
+Culturally Responsive Early Literacy Instruction: American Indian/Alaska Native was a 7-year grant (2014-2020) supporting speech-language pathology graduate students interested in working with Native American communities.
 In the classroom, Dr. Gillispie enjoys teaching SPLH 888/889 Multicultural Issues in Speech-Language-Hearing and a summer seminar, SPLH 764 Culturally Responsive Literacy Instruction.
 Last, he also works with undergraduate and graduate students completing independent studies and research projects in topics related to his interests and expertise.

 Selected Publications —